JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpGraphics Classes.md

 # <a name="CopyData"></a>CopyData (CGpGraphicsPathIterator)

-Copies a subset of the path's data points to a PointF array and copies a subset of the path's point types to a BYTE array.
+Copies a subset of the path's data points to a PointF array and copies a subset of the path's point types to a byte array.

 ```
 FUNCTION CopyData (BYVAL pts AS GpPointF PTR, BYVAL types AS BYTE PTR, _